Skip to content

 Request a visit

-Led by students, guided by an experienced classroom teacher.
+Led by students, guided by an experienced teacher.

-Compass is student-led by design.
-The people closest to the classroom gap are the ones building the program, working alongside a Newton North business teacher with two decades of experience.
+The people closest to the classroom gap are the ones building the program, alongside a Newton North business teacher with two decades of experience.

 Portrait of Barbara Liao, coming soon.